eawww/TungstenCarbide/game/rules/03-Gameplay.md

 4. Roll 1d6

-- If the result is either 1 or is less than the number of tiles you played on your turn, draw an item card.
+- If the result is equal to or less than the number of tiles you played on your turn, draw an item card.
+A 1 gets an item even if no tiles were played.